natanielchng/0x4067/README.md

 Wacky Web Woes is a simple Flask project.
 An overview of the project structure is as follows:
 ```
 /src
-    wackywebwoes.py     --> The main Flask application
-    routes.py           --> contains the routes used by wackywebwoes.py
-    /static
-        /css
-           pico.min.css --> CSS styling for the Flask application
-    /templates          --> folder containing the HTML templates used in the Flask application

 ```

 `Pyinstaller` is used to bundle the Flask application into a single executable file.
 In the Flask project directory of `wackywebwoes.py`, run the following command: